PinkPhayate/FixedModuleCralwer/README.md

 - Apache Solr
 	- we can get module name, that is fixed in each version-up, written in [this web] (https://lucene.apache.org/solr/7_0_1/changes/Changes.html)

+- Apache POI
+	- we can get module name, that is fixed in each version-up, written in [this web] (https://poi.apache.org/changes.html)

 ## Environment

 - python above 3.6